-Available in a selection of beautiful colours, this is a dish towel that is made of 100% linen, beautifully crafted using the traditional Japanese “Kaya” (mosquito net) fabric in the city of Nara.
+Made of 100% linen, this is a dish cloth that can multipurpose.
+Available in a selection of beautiful colours, it is beautifully crafted using the traditional Japanese “Kaya” (mosquito net) textile in the ancient city of Nara prefecture.

 *Before using, please rinse off the starch with hot or cold water.
 Avoid using chlorine bleach.

 Founded in 1863 in Japan, Okaimafu Shouten is the originator of “Nara zarashi” linen textile, which is a high quality fabric that can be pleasantly used in our daily life.
 In the city of Nara during the Edo period, fabricating this cloth was the main source of industry, with about 90% of Nara city residents involved in some way.